 - 1. All juniors and seniors must take two years of Rhetoric to graduate (i.e., Rhetoric I or Honors Rhetoric I during the junior year, and Rhetoric II or Honors Rhetoric II during the senior year). - 2.
-Juniors (grade 11) must be enrolled in a minimum of six classes throughout the year, including Math, 11 Chemistry, 11 Theology, 11 English, and 11 Rhetoric. - 3.
+Juniors (grade 11) must be enrolled in a minimum of six classes throughout the year, including Math, Chemistry, Theology, English, and 11 Rhetoric. - 3.
 Seniors (grade 12) must be enrolled in a minimum of five classes throughout the year.
-Seniors must take 12 Apologetics, 12 English, 12 Rhetoric, and either Calculus or Physics, plus at least one additional course (e.g., History, Music, Yearbook/Journalism, etc.). - 4.
+Seniors must take Apologetics, English, 12 Rhetoric, History, and to fulfill the Senior STEM requirements must take either Calculus or Physics (or both). - 4.
+The foreign language requirement should be a minimum of two years of the same language. - 5.
 Additional course and credit clarifications: - a.
 Music Students in grades 9 and 10 must take music (.5 credit each year).
-Music in grades 11 and 12 are offered as an elective. - b.
+Music in grades 11 and 12 is offered as an elective. - b.
 Art Must be taken as an elective at least once in grades 9-12. - c.
-PE/Athletics May be accomplished through an after-school sport, an organized sport outside of school, or through an independent PE program approved by the secondary principal. - 5.
-Students must take the PSAT exam during their junior year and either the SAT or ACT exam during either their junior or senior year. - 6.
-Washington State History must be taken in 8th grade and will count as a .5 high school history credit.
+PE/Athletics May be accomplished through an after-school sport, an organized sport outside of school, or through an independent PE program approved by the Secondary Principal. - 6.
+Students must take the PSAT exam during their junior year and either the SAT, ACT, or CLT exam during either their junior or senior year. - 7.
+Northwest History must be taken in 8th grade and will count as a .5 high school history credit.

-- 7. Students transferring into Providence from another school or home school may receive credit for work completed previously when Providence receives sufficient documentation of their previous work.
+High school students who have not met this graduation requirement prior to enrolling at Providence will complete an independent study Northwest History course before the start of the senior year as a pass/fail class. - 8.
+Students transferring into Providence from another school or homeschool may receive credit for work completed previously when Providence receives sufficient documentation of their previous work.
 The Secondary Principal is authorized to accept this work toward Providence graduation requirements provided the work is of similar nature (i.e., similar course objectives and similar time of study).
-Only classes attended, and grades earned while at Providence will count toward the Providence transcript GPA. - 8.
+Only classes attended, and grades earned while at Providence will count toward the Providence transcript GPA. - 9.
 Students who transfer to Providence Classical Christian School from another school, or students who have failed a course at Providence Classical Christian School, may petition for a waiver of individual graduation requirements.
-The petition will be reviewed by the Headmaster. - 9.
-Notwithstanding #1-3 above, upon written request of the parents, the Secondary Principal may waive a course (up to two credits) for students who have academic difficulty subject to the following conditions: The student has academic difficulty as demonstrated by school performance and standardized test scores; the student is a long-time Providence student; the parents have demonstrated a clear commitment to their child's education by working with Providence teachers and administrators, and the parents and Secondary Principal agree that the work required is too difficult for the child in question.
+The petition will be reviewed by the Headmaster.

+10. Notwithstanding #1-3 above, upon written request of the parents, the Secondary Principal may waive a course (up to two credits) for students who have academic difficulty subject to the following conditions: The student has academic difficulty as demonstrated by school performance and standardized test scores; the student is a long-time Providence student; the parents have demonstrated a clear commitment to their child's education by working with Providence teachers and administrators, and the parents and Secondary Principal agree that the work required is too difficult for the child in question.